sigmasoldi3r/charon-lang/docs.md

  - `string/sub`
  - `string/upper`

-### vector
+### list

+(Formerly known as vector)

-A vector is a collection of incrementing integer keys, like lists or arrays in other languages.
+A list is a collection of contiguous, integer-indexed elements.

 ```clj
 ; Example of creation